DappCoderr/battle-gear/README.md

 # battle-gear
-Lost Treasure is a battle game which holds different battel gear as an NFT to build one character.
+Battle Gear is a battle game which holds different battel gear as an NFT to build one character.
 This project is build on polygon chain, Building For Ethernals